MaxineXiong/AI-Plays-Flappy-Bird/README.md

 In this project, the NEAT algorithm orchestrates the **evolution** and **evaluation** of a bird population through **successive generations** until the fitness threshold is met.
 Each bird is controlled by a **genome (genotype)** that encapsulates critical genetic information, including the architecture, connection weights, and other parameters of a neural network.
 The algorithm releases this population of genetically diverse birds into the game environment to **evaluate their fitness**.
 A **feedforward neural network (phenotype)** is created for each bird at the beginning of the game using its genome as a blueprint.
 Each network then continues to process input data and generates output predictions as the associated bird progresses in the game.

 The algorithm employs the **fitness score** to assess a genome's performance.
 When a bird successfully passes a pipe, it earns extra fitness points.
 As a result, higher fitness scores indicate better genome performance.
 During the evaluation process, birds that collide with the ceiling, floor, or pipes are promptly eliminated from the game, **as illustrated in the GIF image below**.
 Once all birds in a generation have been eliminated, the algorithm prunes the underperforming genomes and potentially **mutates** or **breeds** the best-performing genomes to create a new generation of evolved birds, which will also undergo the fitness evaluation within the game environment as the previous generation does.

 <p align="center">
   <img src="./images/demo.gif" height=580 />
 </p>

+To gain a deeper understanding of **genetic encoding for mapping genomes (genotypes) to networks (phenotypes)**, and the evolution process of creating the next generation through **mutation and crossover of disparate neural network topologies**, I recommend exploring [**Efficient Evolution of Neural Network Topologies**](https://nn.cs.utexas.edu/downloads/papers/stanley.cec02.pdf) written by [Kenneth O. Stanley](https://scholar.google.se/citations?user=6Q6oO1MAAAAJ&hl=en).

 The process of **evolution and evaluation** may iterate across multiple generations **until the fitness threshold is met or exceeded**.
-The ultimate winner genome, demonstrating exceptional gameplay, is saved as a pickle file.
+The ultimate **winner genome**, demonstrating exceptional gameplay, is saved as a pickle file.
 This file can be reloaded to relive the game, showcasing the impressive capabilities of the evolved AI.

 _**Press and hold the CTRL key while clicking the badge icon below to see AI playing the Flappy Bird-like game with the winner genome** (It is recommended to open the Replit IDE on a <ins>desktop monitor</ins> for better viewing experience)_: